mapbox/geojson.io/DIFFERENCE.md

 once Google Chrome started to be strict about HTTPS security.
 Along with that, geolocation broke for the same reason.

+### FAQ

+- **Does this replace geojson.io?** Yep.
+- **Why not a PR to geojson.io?** Nobody is reviewing or merging PRs to geojson.io or any of its component projects, or answering issues.

 ### Changes

 **The first task is to switch to HTTPS.** geojson.io uses gatekeeper, [which is pretty stalled](https://github.com/prose/gatekeeper/issues/38).